tudddorrr/clay/docs/before-after.md

 # Before/After

 These decorators allow you to run functions before or after your request handler.
 Note: the values passed into the callbacks of these decorators are deeply frozen meaning you cannot modify them in any way.
+The only exception to this is the Koa context found in `req.ctx` which remains in the same state (unfrozen by default).

 ## @Before